supertyd/HyperTrack/README.md

-# HyperTrack： a unified framework for hyperspectral object tracking
+# HyperTrack：A Unified Framework for Hyperspectral Object Tracking
 Official implementation of HyperTrack, including models and training&testing codes.